aerospike-examples/cluster-comparator/README.md

 ```

 ## Comparing more than 2 clusters
 The comparator has the ability to compare an arbitrary number of clusters.
 In order to do this, the cluster connection options must be specified in a config YAML file and *cannot* be specified on the command line.
 This is separate from the path YAML file above.
-This file is specified with “--configFile” or “-cf” option.
-At the moment this config file can only take the cluster connection details, but in future it will be able to take all options.
+This file is specified with `--configFile` or `-cf` option.
+At the moment this config file can only take the cluster connection details and namespace mapping details, but in future it will be able to take all options.

 So a simple example might be: